 Colorado Springs Pedestrian Accident Injuries

-Pedestrians who are involved in motor vehicle accidents often sustain devastating injuries.
+Pedestrians who are involved in car accidents in Colorado Springs often sustain devastating injuries.
 These injuries may require multiple surgeries and months of physical therapy before victims are able to regain independent mobility.

 If a pedestrian is lucky enough to survive the accident, he or she is usually facing life-changing injuries, such as:

 - Brain injuries – Brain injuries are one of the most serious types of injuries that can occur in pedestrian accidents.
 They occur when an individual sustains a forceful blow to the head, either from the impact of the collision itself or from hitting the ground.
 This can lead to traumatic brain injuries, ranging from mild concussions to severe damage that causes long-term cognitive impairments or even coma.

 - Fractured bones – Fractured or broken bones are common in pedestrian accidents due to the force of the impact.
 Depending on the severity, fractures can range from simple breaks that heal with time, to complex fractures that require surgery and extensive rehabilitation.
 Commonly affected bones include the legs, arms, ribs, and pelvis.

 - Spinal cord injuries – These injuries occur when the impact of the accident damages the vertebrae, ligaments, or disks of the spinal column or the spinal cord itself.
 Spinal cord injuries can lead to significant nerve damage, resulting in temporary or permanent paralysis, loss of sensation, or other serious complications.

 - Amputation – In particularly severe accidents, a pedestrian may suffer injuries so extensive that amputation of a limb is necessary.
 This can dramatically affect a person’s quality of life, requiring extensive physical therapy and the potential use of prosthetic limbs.